deansher/aider/design_docs/restructure_prompts/plan_restructure_prompts.md

 - Improve the overall flow of prompts and content across the chat message sequence, to make it easier for the model to understand what is going on.

+## Current State Analysis

+### Key Findings
+- Our system prompts contain much material that should be in user messages
+- We lack consistent structure for document content
+- Our `<SYSTEM>` markers don't align with XML best practices
+- We mix instructions with content in ways that make the chat history harder to follow
+- Our current approach makes it hard to validate prompt structure

+### Current Pain Points
+- Hard to verify prompt structure is correct
+- Duplicate content between system and user messages
+- Inconsistent formatting makes maintenance harder
+- Chat history becomes confusing when instructions mix with content

 ## Inventory of Current Prompt Material

 ### System Messages in base_prompts.py